romain-authier/Land_Use_Competition_Small_Islands/README.md

 `config.json`: Contains the parameter values used across both the LUC_model and example directories.

-### Specifications of variables, parameters and scenarios
+### Specifications of variables, parameters, scenarios and potential land uses

-Specifications of some variables, parameters and scenarios are available in the docs file.
+Specifications of some variables, parameters and scenarios are available in `specifications.xlsx` in the `docs` folder.
-Data sources are also specified in this docs file.

-## Input data

 The model requires a map of potential land uses at the island scale as input, where each parcel is assigned one or more potential land uses.
 These include: